FloSewn/tmesh/README.md

 ```

 ## Handling
+A detailed description on how to define a mesh is given in the examples under
+*src/tmesh/test*.

 Every mesh is defined by an exterior boundary and several more interior boundaries.
 These boundaries consist of edge segments, which connect two nodes.
 Besides this, it is also necessary to provide a size-function `size_fun` to the mesh, which